Skip to content

 Three Primary ATT&CK Matrices

 MITRE maintains three matrices tailored to different technology environments.
-The Enterprise Matrix covers attacks against Windows, macOS, Linux, cloud platforms (AWS, Azure, GCP), and network infrastructure—containing 14 tactics and 273+ techniques as of version 18 (2025).
-The Mobile Matrix documents attacks against iOS and Android devices, including 14 tactics and 100+ mobile-specific techniques.
+The Enterprise Matrix covers attacks against Windows, macOS, Linux, cloud platforms (AWS, Azure, GCP), and network infrastructure—containing 14 tactics and 273+ techniques as of version 15 (2026).
+The Mobile Matrix documents attacks against iOS and Android devices, with 14 tactics and 100+ mobile-specific techniques.
 The ICS Matrix addresses industrial control systems and operational technology environments with 11 tactics specific to manufacturing and critical infrastructure.

 The 14 MITRE ATT&CK Tactics Explained for Small Businesses